-The dialog box opens when you click in the Language Injection page, and choose SQL Injection on the context menu, or select an entry and click .
+This dialog opens after you click in the Language Injection page, and choose SQL Injection from the context menu, or select an entry and click .

 PhpStorm comes with a set of predefined injection configurations which is quite sufficient to ensure high productivity and comfortable environment.
 Therefore it is strongly recommended that you use the predefined injection configurations and avoid creating new ones.